3uild-3thos/advanced-rust/Readme.md

 1. Vault Program

-   Students will be required to make their own Native Rust vault program capable of storing
+   Students will be required to make their own Native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing.

    1.1 - Mastering account checks
    1.2 - Your first Native Rust vault